top of page

 • authorizing activity and expenses on a funded research project.

-RITHIM PRAS - Provincial Research Administration System - RITHIM PRAS is RITHIM's electronic application that will be the single point of entry for all health research ethics, privacy, and impact applications and reviews.
-It is currently in development, and we expect it to be ready early in 2023.
+RITHIM-PRAS - Provincial Research Administration System - RITHIM-PRAS is RITHIM's electronic application that will be the single point of entry for all health research ethics, privacy, and impact applications and reviews.
+It is currently in development.

 FAQ: Text